trimstray/nginx-admins-handbook/README.md

 The protocol makes use of modular arithmetic and especially exponentials.
 The security of the protocol relies on the fact that solving a discrete logarithm (the inverse of an exponential) is practically impossible when large enough values are used.

-`DHE` (according to [RFC 5246](https://tools.ietf.org/html/rfc5246#appendix-A.5)) and `EDH` are the same. `EDH` isn't a standard way to state it, but it doesn't have another usual meaning. `ECC` can stand for "Elliptic Curve Certificates" or "Elliptic Curve Cryptography".
+`DHE` (according to [RFC 5246](https://tools.ietf.org/html/rfc5246#appendix-A.5)) and `EDH` are the same (`EDH` in OpenSSL-speak, `DHE` elsewhere). `EDH` isn't a standard way to state it, but it doesn't have another usual meaning. `ECC` can stand for "Elliptic Curve Certificates" or "Elliptic Curve Cryptography".
 Elliptic curve certificates are commonly called `ECDSA`.
 Elliptic curve key exchange is called `ECDH`.
 If you add another 'E' to the latter (`ECDHE`), you get ephemeral.

 | <b>TYPE</b> | <b>ELLIPTIC CURVE</b> | <b>EPHERMAL</b> | <b>KEY ROTATION</b> | <b>PFS</b> | <b>DHPARAM FILE</b> |
 | :---:        | :---:        | :---:        | :---:        | :---:        | :---:        |